temporalio/documentation/docs/other-sdks.md

 sidebar_label: Other SDKs
 ---

-There is demand for other Temporal SDKs other than Go and Java.
-The user community has taken initiative to build some of these, but please note that they are not officially supported or endorsed by Temporal unless explicitly mentioned:
+Looking for SDKs in other languages?
+There are plans to support many other SDKs, but currently we only support Go and Java.
+This is a list of ones that are in the works but are not yet officially endorsed:

 - [Ruby SDK by Coinbase](https://github.com/coinbase/temporal-ruby)
 - Python SDK - please get in touch with us